ODNZSL/nzsl-dictionary-scripts/README.md

 ## build-assets.py

-This is a wholistic script that performs all the steps needed to get all the necessary assets from the NZSL Freelex server.
+This is a holistic script that performs all the steps needed to get all the necessary assets from the NZSL Freelex server.
 It does a number of steps:

 * Step 1: Fetching the latest signs from Freelex
 * Step 2: Fetching images from Freelex